IBakare/Accessgroup/README.md

-# Accessgroup is a project to add, edit and delete information
+# Conceptualised, designed and produced a java web-based application to manage handheld devices, access group and operators